pagantis/prestashop/README.md

 For more detailed information on how to install the plugin, see our [installation section](/Documentation/installation.md).

 ## :gear: Configuration
-Configure the plugin in Prestashop admin panel using the information found in your [Pagantis profile](https://bo.pagantis.com/shop) and our [configuration section](/Documentation/configuration.md).
+Configure the plugin in Prestashop admin panel using the information found in your [Clearpay profile](https://bo.pagantis.com/shop) and our [configuration section](/Documentation/configuration.md).

 ## :arrow_forward: Usage
-To use in a real environment your Pagantis account should be enabled accordingly.
+To use in a real environment your Clearpay account should be enabled accordingly.

 For more information, see our [usage section](/Documentation/usage.md).